-There's more to a career in finance and accounting than simply scrutinising spreadsheets.
+There's more to a career in finance or accounting than simply scrutinising spreadsheets.
 These often unsung professionals experience great diversity in their role.

-Here are some of the aspects of accounting and finance jobs cited in the survey that demonstrate just why they love their job so much:
+Here are some of the aspects of finance jobs cited in the survey that demonstrate just why they love their job so much:

 1. Your voice is an important one